Kyle Davies (baseball)

 Hiram Kyle Davies (born September 9, 1983) is an American former professional baseball pitcher.
-He has also played in MLB for the Atlanta Braves and Kansas City Royals.
+He played in Major League Baseball (MLB) for the Atlanta Braves and Kansas City Royals.

 Davies grew up in Stockbridge, Georgia, and graduated from Stockbridge High School and signed right out of high school with the Braves.
 He made his MLB debut in 2005, and was traded to the Royals in 2007.
 Injuries prevented him from appearing in MLB after the 2011 season, until he pitched for the Yankees in 2015.

 Career

 Davies attended Stockbridge High School in Stockbridge, Georgia.
 He was highly recruited by many major college programs, most notably Georgia Tech.

 Atlanta Braves

+The Atlanta Braves selected Davies in the fourth round (135th overall) of the 2001 Major League Baseball draft, and he signed with the Braves instead of attending college.
+He made his professional debut that season with the Gulf Coast League Braves, going 4–2 with a 2.25 earned run average (ERA) in 12 games (nine starts).
+Davies also made an additional start with the Single-A Macon Braves, in which he earned the win.
+He then spent 2002 with Macon and the Rookie-level Danville Braves, and posted a combined 5–4 record and a 3.72 ERA in 16 games (15 starts).